-Funding and Key Terms: Grants of up to USD 25,000, to support direct research expenses such as data collection and research assistance.
+Funding and Key Terms: Grants of up to US$25,000, to support direct research expenses such as data collection and research assistance.
 No institutional overhead is paid.

 The grants are intended to support research that has yet to be undertaken.
 Thus, completed work is not eligible for funding.

 The SRF requires regular progress reports as well as a final report on the project.
 The final report will include an executive summary of the research findings and documentation of the expenses incurred.
-In addition, for each funded proposal, the PI, and a manager from the participating organization (if non-disclosure terms permit) should be prepared to present findings from the research at an SMS Conference in a session designated by the SRF for that purpose.
+In addition, for each funded proposal, the PI, and a manager from a participating organization (if non-disclosure terms permit) are invited to present findings from the research at an SMS Conference in a session designated to showcase SRF projects.
 The PI and the manager will receive registration fee waivers for that conference.